 Where are their items manufactured?
 Did the materials require extensive dying?
 Do they have embellishments that have demanded an array of plastics?
 Simple considerations such as these can help you be that bit greener, even when buying from normal retailers.

-What’s more an increasing number of retailers are opting for organic products – and today, the United States comes in a respectable fifth place as a producer of organic cotton (Organic Trade Association).
+What’s more, an increasing number of retailers are opting for organic products – and today, the United States comes in a respectable fifth place as a producer of organic cotton (Organic Trade Association).

 Most large retailers’ websites also have company statements on their approach to the environment – and choosing one with a tougher stance on climate change, over another, can be another way of being a little greener when it comes to your wardrobe.

-3. Buy vintage (it’s bang on trend)
+3. Buy vintage (it’s banging on trend)

 Vintage has never been so on-trend.
-The recent models that have been sashaying down the runway of New York’s Fashion Week were rocking 90’s reminiscent velvet, 70’s inspired faux furs and an entire collection from designer Alessandro Michele that drew on the vintage vibe.
+The recent models that have been sashaying down the runway of New York’s Fashion Week were rocking 90’s reminiscent velvet, 70’s inspired faux furs, and an entire collection from designer Alessandro Michele that drew on the vintage vibe.
 All of this is great news for the spendthrifts out there who have a knack for spotting a bargain at the local charity shop.
 It’s also great news for the planet.